SJECollins/ci-pp4-pet-rx/README.md

 ![Edit Profile](readme-docs/edit-vet-profile.webp)
 </details>

 The edit profile button on the user's profile navigates to the "Edit Profile" form which is prepopulated with the current user's details.
 The user is able to change their email, name and surname through this form.
 All fields are required and the user is prompted to fill an empty field if they attempt to submit the form with empty fields.

-The user is capable of changing their email, but only to another email which is not currently registered on the site.
+The user is able to change their email, but only to another email which is not currently registered on the site.
 They will receive a message that the email is already in use if they attempt to do so and the form will reset to their current details.

 ## Records